Having issues with your digestive system?

 Different probiotic supplements are designed with different intentions in mind, so you can’t just choose any old probiotic off the shelf.

 Here are some common kinds of probiotics, along with some health systems they’re known to help support and health issues they’re known to help treat or prevent.

-But this article is about buying the best probiotic for women.
-So you might be asking yourself, why should a woman take probiotics?
+Since this article is about buying the best probiotic for women, you might be asking yourself, why should a woman take probiotics?

-- Lactobaccilus Gasseri: This probiotic can help you maintain a healthy body weight.
+- Lactobacillus gasseri: Helps you maintain a healthy body weight

 When putting together this ranking of the 10 best probiotics for women, RAVE Reviews first considered probiotics that fit the following criteria:

 - A minimum of 1 billion colony forming units

 - Containing one or more of the most researched genus of bacteria: Lactobacillus, Bifidobacterium, or Saccharomyces boulardii

 - Designed specifically for women to help support vaginal health

 In addition, we then took into consideration the following: